 A lot of effort is put into keeping it all clean, because “cleanliness” is very important to holiday-goers and makes for a better and more positive Aruba-experience.

 Although waste separation is not yet common on Aruba, we ask our guests to collect paper / cardboard, glass and plastic separately.
 Elements of Aruba wants to support sustainability on Aruba.
-We regularly bring this separated waste to the Upcycle Center in Savaneta.

 7. All food items are available

 There’s no need to pack your usual food items in your suitcase.
 Aside from the many, many Chinese supermarkets (there are more than 200 of them on the island) there are two main supermarkets: Ling & Sons and Super Food.

 The first has mainly American products.
 Super Food sells Dutch JUMBO-products and this shop also looks like a Dutch JUMBO supermarket!

 Of course you can also buy local and regional products here (Venezuela, Colombia, America).
 More than enough choice.
 Whether you want to eat like you do at home or want to try local dishes, it’s all available in the supermarkets.